AlecM33/Werewolf/README.md

 After a long hiatus from maintaining the application, I have come back and undertaken a large-scale redesign, rewriting most of the code and producing a result that I believe is more stable and has much more sensible client-server interaction.
-It's a shame that my first attempt is what ended up in Github's Artic Code Vault :)

 ![player](./client/src/images/screenshots/player.PNG)